Codex, the Earliest Form of a Bound Book

 What "Codex" Means

 The term codex is derived from a Latin term that means "block of wood," and was so named because of the resemblance and, perhaps, because the wood was used for what we would now refer to as the casing or cover of the book.
 (Note that the term "book block" is still used; it refers to the bound, printed pages of a book before the case is attached.
-Read more about the parts of a modern day book).
 The plural of "codex" is "codices."

 There are instances folded and gathered sheets of papyrus (which were made from leafy aquatic plants), but the bulk of codices were created from parchment (sheets made from cured, stretched calf skins, also referred to as vellum).
 These began to appear in the first century CE.